aksiksi/dubizzle/README.md

 This is still a work in progress.
 There is much left to do until this becomes what it should be.
 I will however make sure that the `master` branch functions as expected.
 Any help would be greatly appreciated, obviously.

-Another thing to point out is that the main focus for the time being is on Motors search within Dubizzle.
+Another thing to point out is that the main focus for the time being is on Dubizzle UAE and specifically Motors search within it.

 ## Prerequisites